emtpb/proposal_dfg/README.md

 Successful applications
 -----------------------

-This template was use to apply for the following projects:
+This template was used to apply for the following projects:

 * A model-based measurement procedure for the characterization of frequency-dependent material properties of piezoceramics using a singleton specimen ([321120716](https://gepris.dfg.de/gepris/projekt/321120716))